 Low Carb Cauliflower Pizza Crust

 Have you ever had a cauliflower pizza?
 Or heard of it?
 Drew and I have been a part of the cauliflower pizza fan club for a couple years.
 It’s an amazing option for pizza night if you wanna keep things on the healthier side.
-Even though this pizza is plant-based it is cheesy, garlic-y, satisfying, & delicious!
+Even though this pizza is made of mostly cauliflower it is still so cheesy, garlic-y, satisfying, & delicious!

-- Use a food processor or high powered blender to finely chop up cauliflower into really small rice size pieces.
+Cooking tools you’ll need: Use a food processor or high powered blender to finely chop up cauliflower into really small “rice’ size pieces.

 Questions About Low Carb Cauliflower Pizza Crust